ahmetb/cloud-run-faq/README.md

 accessible endpoint after deploying the application.

 Cloud Run supports running only HTTP servers and offers auto-scaling, and scale to zero.
-ACI is for long-running containers.
+ACI is targeted towards handling burst workloads from AKS clusters, longer running containers hosting serverless applications, and batch jobs or data processing agents.
 Therefore, the pricing model is different.
 On Cloud Run, you only pay while a request is being handled.

 ### What is “Cloud Run on GKE”?